Magical Realism Books

 Find This Book In Books About Puzzles / Books About Bookstores

-This is a library that has books filled with the infinite possibilities of the lives not lived.
+The story is about a library with books filled with the infinite possibilities of the lives not lived.
 Have you ever wondered about a choice, or a path not taken?

 Award Winning Books with Magical Realism